hs950559/coryrylan.com/_posts/2016-04-04-converting-angular-1-components-to-angular-2.md

 demo:
 ---

-With Angular 2 fast approaching, Angular 1.5 introduced a new components syntax that mimics similar behavior to Angular 2 components.
+With Angular 2 fast approaching, Angular 1.5 introduced a new component syntax that mimics similar behavior to Angular 2 components.
 In this example we will take an Angular 1 component and convert it to an Angular 2 component.
 First we are going to take a look at a simple Angular 1 component how it accepts inputs and emits output events to other Angular 1 components.